Frequently Asked Questions

 -

-Yes, yes, and yes!
-Virtual feeding therapy sessions are more realistic because the therapy takes place in the home which is a more natural feeding environment for your child than an office space.
+Yes!
+Virtual feeding therapy sessions are more realistic than going to a clinic because the therapy takes place in the home which is a more natural feeding environment for your child.
 Sessions that are virtual involve a great deal of parent involvement which gives you the support that you need while guiding your child during meals.

 The majority of the meals that your child eats throughout the week will be spent with you.
 Virtual feeding sessions allow for real-time support for you and your child so that you can confidently continue using practiced strategies between therapy sessions.